OctopusDeploy/blog/blog/2022-06/deploying-to-azure-with-github-actions-and-octopus/index.md

 Add an environment named `Production` by going to **Infrastructure**, then **Environments**, then **Add Environment**.

-Navigate to the created project.
-Under variables, add the following variables with their values:
+Navigate to the project you created.
+Under **Variables**, add the following variables with their values:

 - `app-service-plan`
 - `resource-group`